YU000jp/Logseq-column-Layout/README.md

 - [Usage] A block open into right sidebar.
 Drag that bullet and place it in the journal.
 After executing the task, click the repeat-task checkbox first, then the LATER task checkbox.

+- [Result] Keep repeat task as a recode in journals.

+#### Context menu `Copy block reference and embed`

+- [Problem] no link in embed

+- [Solution] insert block reference and embed together

+- [Usage] Copy to clipboard

+- [Result] Enables access to reference source

+#### Context menu `Make to next line blank`

+- [Problem] For blocks with content, line breaks can be annoying.

+- [Solution] Select in context menu and work

+- [Usage] Open context menu at the bullet for above block

+- [Result] Create a line break without breaking outlines

 ### Original right sidebar

 - Pages can be placed side by side in right sidebar.